CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 **Implementation**

 In order to achieve the maximum possible transfer rates, it does not matter at what point the access points are positioned in the room (see NET.2.1.M4 * Appropriate Installation of Access Points *).
 The WLAN components or the WLAN management solution must always be configured according to the internal security guidelines during installation (see NET.2.1.M5 * Secure basic configuration of the access points * and NET.2.1.M6 * Secure configuration of the WLAN clients * ).
-If WLANs are connected to the possibly already existing wired infrastructure, the transition between WLANs and LANs must be protected according to the higher protection requirements (see NET.2.1.M7 * Structure of a Distribution System * and NET.2.1.M9 * Secure Connection of WLANs to a LAN *).
+If WLANs are connected to the already existing wired infrastructure, the transition between WLANs and LANs must be protected according to the higher protection requirements (see NET.2.1.M7 * Structure of a Distribution System * and NET.2.1.M9 * Secure Connection of WLANs to a LAN *).

 In order to avoid misconfigurations or incorrect operation and to point out possible dangers that may arise when WLANs are operated improperly, those responsible should be adequately trained and sensitized.
 Further information can be found in the module ORP.3 * Information security and training *.

 **Business**

-If the WLAN has been put into operation and all WLAN managers have been adequately trained, regular audits (see NET.2.1.M14 * Regular audits of the WLAN components *) must ensure that all the security settings made are always up to date and that these settings also apply , A key management for the used cryptographic keys is indispensable, in order to secure the communication in WLANs (see CON.1 * Crypto concept *).
+If the WLAN has been put into operation and all WLAN managers have been adequately trained, regular audits (see NET.2.1.M14 * Regular audits of the WLAN components *) must ensure that all security settings made are always up-to-date and that these settings also apply , A key management for the used cryptographic keys is indispensable, in order to secure the communication in WLANs (see CON.1 * Crypto concept *).
 If a WLAN management solution (see NET.2.1.M12 * Use of a suitable WLAN management solution *) is used, the keys, settings and the WLAN components themselves can be managed centrally from one location.

 ** ** segregation